-This easy Dutch Oven Pot Roast recipe is a cozy one pot meal made with chuck roast, carrots, celery, garlic, fresh herbs, red wine, and beef broth.
-After a 3 hour braise, the beef gets fall-apart tender, with rich pan juice gravy that's perfect over mashed potatoes.
+This easy Dutch Oven Chuck Roast is a cozy one-pot dinner made with chuck roast, vegetables, fresh herbs, red wine, and beef broth.
+After a slow 3-hour braise, the beef is fall-apart tender with a rich pan gravy that's perfect over Boursin mashed potatoes.

 "Craving this today, have made it before and it's the best pot roast ever!" - Rita F ⭐️⭐️⭐️⭐️⭐️